viks1102/pingpong-app/pingpong-app-with-solutions/infra/README.md

 Isolation: Namespaces and network policies allow you to isolate resources and control access within the cluster, which helps in multi-tenant

-Overall, this manifest was taking into account good production practice but might require some tuning for high traffic scenario or require stronger security requirements.
+Overall, this manifest is taking into account good production practice but might require some tuning for high traffic scenario or require stronger security requirements.
 Other considerations (like monitoring/logging, fault tolerance...) might be included for a full production-grade setup..